Last Updated on January 29, 2024 by Carrie Stephens

 Sometimes, the parrot or a cagemate forcibly removes feathers.
 Most cases of feather-destructive behavior are associated with stress or not having enough to do.

 Beak and Feather Disease (Circovirus)

 The Australian Veterinary Journal warns that psittacine beak and feather disease is most commonly observed in cockatoos (especially galahs), budgies, and lovebirds.

-Psittacine beak and feather disease is highly contagious, so infected birds must be isolated and taken for emergency medical care.
-There is no cure, but a parrot’s life can be extended, and symptoms managed.
+It’s contagious.
+Infected parrots must be isolated and taken for medical care.
+There’s no cure, but a parrot’s life can be extended and the symptoms managed.

-Do Parrot’s Feathers Grow Back?
+Parrot’s Feathers Grow Back

-Why Is My Parrot Not Growing Feathers?
+Parrot Not Growing Feathers